mattrussell2/gradescope-autograder/README.md

 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog
+## [1.3.10] - 2023-05-02
+* Changed
+    * Put submission folder path into variable in `make_gradescope_results.py`, this makes it easier to use the script on Halligan (homework server).
+    * Update `get_failure_reason` to use a relative path to `results` instead of absolute to `/autograder`, this is done elsewhere in the script and again makes it more portable to Halligan.
+## [1.3.9] - 2023-04-21
+* Fixed
+    * Bugs in style detection related to ! in character literals.
+* Changed
+    * `memtime` files produced by resource limited tests now contain CPU times not wall time.
+## [1.3.8] - 2023-03-16
+* Fixed
+    * Bugs in style detection related to boolean zen and `break;` when used in `switch( ) { }`.
+* Changed
+    * Add Gradescope leaderboard support to `run_autograder` via `autograder/make_leaderboard.py`.
+## [1.3.7] - 2023-03-13
+* Changed
+    * `bin/autograde.py` - Updated so that autograder will output a nicer message to students when they fail to produce an output file that the reference did.
+Also updated to allow for automatic style grading configuration options in the TOML.
+    * `bin/make_gradescope_results.py` - Updated so that the autograder will automatically detect various style violations and deduct points from the student.
+These violations include use of symbols instead of keywords, improper boolean style, use of break, and more.
 ## [2.0.1] - 2023-05-28
 README.md updates